narutosstudent/metrics-exercise/README.md

 5. Is this a temporary solution for the launch, or should it be designed for long-term use?: Influences the choice between a quick, possibly less robust solution, and a more durable, maintainable one.

-Certainly, let's break down these calculations and use visual examples to clarify how they work:

 ## 1. `Math.floor(Date.now() / 1000)`

 - **What It Does**: `Date.now()` returns the current time in milliseconds since the Unix Epoch (January 1, 1970).
 Dividing this value by 1000 converts it into seconds. `Math.floor` then rounds this value down to the nearest whole number.